heartcombo/simple_form/index.md

   country               country select          string with name matching "country" time_zone             time zone select        string with name matching "time_zone"

-## Custom inputs

-It is very easy to add custom inputs to SimpleForm.
-For instance, if you want to add a custom input that extends the string one, you just need to add this file:

-    # app/inputs/currency_input.rb
-    class CurrencyInput < SimpleForm::Inputs::Base
-      def input
-        "$ #{@builder.text_field(attribute_name, input_html_options)}".html_safe
-      end
-    end

-And use it in your views:

-    f.input :money, :as => :currency

-You can also redefine existing SimpleForm inputs by creating a new class with the same name.
-For instance, if you want to wrap date/time/datetime in a div, you can do:

-     # app/inputs/date_time_input.rb
-     class DateTimeInput < SimpleForm::Inputs::DateTimeInput
-       def input
-         "<div>#{super}</div>".html_safe
-       end
-     end

-## Custom form builder

-You can create a custom form builder that uses SimpleForm.

-Create a helper method that calls simple_form_for with a custom builder:

-    def custom_form_for(object, *args, &block)
-      options = args.extract_options!
-      simple_form_for(object, *(args << options.merge(:builder => CustomFormBuilder)), &block)
-    end

-Create a form builder class that inherits from SimpleForm::FormBuilder.

-    class CustomFormBuilder < SimpleForm::FormBuilder
-      def input(attribute_name, options = {}, &block)
-        options[:input_html].merge! :class => 'custom'
-        super
-      end
-    end

 ## I18n

 SimpleForm uses all power of I18n API to lookup labels, hints and placeholders.
 To customize your forms you can create a locale file like this: